 All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned).
-If a student is wearing a coat or hoodie, there must be a collared shirt underneath.
+Loose-fitted turtleneck/mock turtleneck shirts can be worn.
+If a student is wearing a coat or hoodie, there must be a collared shirt or a turtleneck/mock turtle neck shirt underneath.
 The bottom hem line of the of the button-down shirt must extend below the waistline.